August's Meal-Planning Made Easy: Grover's Feta and Shrimp Pasta Salad

 Getting dinner on the table can be a chore.
 We are all busy!
 As you dash home from carpool to karate or dance class, or for working parents going from your office to daycare, it may be hard for some of you to know what you are cooking for dinner tonight, much less on Thursday.
-Nutritionists, foodies, and budget-savvy gurus all say that meal planning can help your family save money and also to eat healthier.
+Nutritionists, foodies, and budget-savvy gurus say meal planning can help your family save money and eat healthier.

 Surprise!
 Surprise!
 I later find rotten zucchini in the fridge.